Why work with a college counselor?

 Students fall into one of three different packages.
 If you’re primarily considering the University of California schools, you’ll likely be placed in a smaller package since you’ll be tackling just one application for all of the campuses that you choose to apply for.
 If you’re applying to very selective direct med programs or anything else that might require significantly more writing/earlier deadlines, we’ll likely need a larger package to ensure that we’re able to devote sufficient attention to everything you’ll need to complete.
 You don’t have to decide on this package until after your initial consultation, and we’ll offer our recommendation based on the conversation we have.

-Online & Remote Services
+In-Person and Online Services

 “Just like how their students are more than a score, Hamilton is more than its record Harvard acceptances and perfect scores.
 It’s a support system that will cheer students on when they are feeling frustrated about their initial scores and do all they can to help students meet their goals.
 Before I joined HCC’s college essay program, I didn’t think the schools I got into would be a possibility.
 But after helping me find my voice and giving me confidence in writing my essays, those competitive schools seemed possible.”